gr-grey/proto1/_posts/2023-04-28-learning-rfdiffusion.md

 I am at awe of how powerful the diffusion model can be in generating/recovering details from a few prompts/settings.

 It amazes me to think about the analogy that in a sense, human creations are also a de-noising process, to generate something from what seems to be random noise; that information emerges when the system entropy is reduced.

-It reminds me of David Froster Wallace saying that there is a "mystical oneness of all things deep down", in his commencement speech "this is water".
+It reminds me of what David Froster Wallace said in his commencement speech "this is water", that there is a "mystical oneness of all things deep down".